tprasadtp/protonvpn-docker/docs/faq.md

 - If you are using Ubuntu/Fedora with defaults you are most likely using systemd-resolved for local DNS.
 - Run `resolvectl status --no-pager`.
 If it has `resolv.conf mode: stub`.  you are using `systemd-resolved`.

-## What with route table 51821 and 51821
+## What with route table 51821 and 51822

-- We keep WireGuard route table separate (`51821` and `51822` for killswitch).
+- We keep route table separate (`51821` for wireguard routing and `51822` for killswitch).
-- By default we _include_ following subnets to be routed over VPN
+- By default we _include_ following subnets in the route table.
     - `10.2.0.1/32` (_DNS server_)
     - `0.0.0.0/5`
     - `8.0.0.0/7`